Daily readings

 Read this as the first big movement of the day.
 Notice what God is doing, who is speaking, and what part of the story or teaching should stay with you.

-10I will greatly rejoice in the Lord, and my soul shall be joyful in my God: for he has clothed me with the clothes of salvation: and with the robe of righteousness he has covered me, as a bridegroom decked with a crown, and as a bride adorned with her jewels.
+10I will greatly rejoice in the Lord, and my soul shall be joyful in my God: for he has clothed me with the garments of salvation: and with the robe of righteousness he has covered me, as a bridegroom decked with a crown, and as a bride adorned with her jewels.

 11For as the earth bringeth forth her bud, and as the garden causeth her offspring to shoot forth: so shall the Lord God make righteousness to spring forth, and praise before all the nations.